 College for Adults | Henrietta Schmoll School of Health

 Do you have a desire to help people and an aptitude for technology?
-With our associate degree in radiography, you’ll gain the skills and experience to thrive in an exciting healthcare career, thanks to a challenging blend of liberal arts studies, professional courses, and clinical experiences.
+With the associate degree in radiography offered on our St. Paul, Minnesota campus, you’ll gain the skills and experience to thrive in an exciting healthcare career, thanks to a challenging blend of liberal arts studies, professional courses, and clinical experiences.

 Professional Coursework and Hands-On Clinical Experience